hashicorp/terraform-provider-google/website/docs/r/google_project_iam.html.markdown

 * `log_type` - (Required) Permission type for which logging is to be configured.
 Must be one of `DATA_READ`, `DATA_WRITE`, or `ADMIN_READ`.

 * `exempted_members` - (Optional) Identities that do not cause logging for this type of permission.
 The format is the same as that for `members`.

+The `condition` block supports:

+* `expression` - (Required) Textual representation of an expression in Common Expression Language syntax.

+* `title` - (Required) A title for the expression, i.e. a short string describing its purpose.

+* `description` - (Optional) An optional description of the expression.
+This is a longer text which describes the expression, e.g. when hovered over it in a UI.

+~> **Warning:** Terraform considers the `role` and condition contents (`title`+`description`+`expression`) as the identifier for the binding.
+This means that if any part of the condition is changed out-of-band, Terraform will consider it to be an entirely different resource and will treat it as such.

 ## Attributes Reference